Causes of nighttime nasal congestion

 From pesky allergies to the common cold, nighttime nasal congestion can flare up all year long.

-Allergies Millions of people suffer from nighttime nasal congestion due to their allergies.
-Prevalence of nasal allergies is increasing — affecting as many as 30% percent of adults and up to 40 percent of children.1
+Millions of people suffer from nighttime nasal congestion due to their allergies.
+Prevalence of nasal allergies is increasing — affecting as many as 30% percent of adults¹.

-Colds Americans suffer from 1 billion colds each year.
+Americans suffer from 1 billion colds each year.
 Adults average two to four colds annually and children average six to 10.
-A stuffy nose caused by inflammation from colds makes getting enough rest difficult.
+A stuffy nose caused by inflammation from colds can make getting enough rest difficult.

-Deviated Septum The septum is the cartilage that separates the nostrils.
-A deviated septum makes it harder to breathe through one or both sides of your nose.
+The septum is the cartilage that separates the nostrils.
+A deviated septum may block airflow in the nasal passage and may make it makes it harder to breathe through one or both sides of your nose.

 If you᾿re suffering from nasal congestion due to cold, allergies, or a deviated septum, Breathe Right® nasal strips have a drug-free option that works instantly and can help you breathe better all night long.

 Experience it for yourselfGet a free sample

 - “Allergy Facts.”
 ACAAI Public Website, acaai.org/news/facts-statistics/allergies.
 Retrieved June 20, 2018.